dreamseeker/craft-element-index-relabels/README.md

 This plugin relabels the following elements in the Element Index.

-- Header row labels (tabele view only)
+- Header row labels (table view only)
 - Sort menu button and option's label
 - Checkbox labels in the source selection modal